JackyLi0404/Li-s-profile/README.md

 # Some notes to JackyLi-s-profile

-My pass Github account including several projects used school email to create which cannot use anymore.
+My pass Github account including all projects used school email to create which cannot use anymore.

 Jacky Li's profile includes pass project from 2018 to 2020 and some of code may be lost.